Create a Free Preview of your paid course to allow students to preview specific lessons in your course and later prompt them to buy!

 Why can't my student enroll into the Free Preview of a Private Course?

-The Private Course setting was designed is to completely block your course checkout, regardless if there are free preview lessons included.
+The Private Course setting was designed to completely block your course checkout regardless if there are free preview lessons included.
 If you have a private course and would like to offer some lessons for free, consider creating a Free mini course with these lessons included.
 You can always duplicate your existing course and remove any lessons that you don't want available in your Free mini course!